Liberty County, Florida

-The Apalachicola National Forest occupies half the county.

 History

 Liberty County was created in 1855 and is named after the American ideal of liberty.
+Around 1870, the county mustered a militia company known as the Backwoods Boughs.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 843 sqmi, of which 836 sqmi is land and 7.6 sqmi (0.9%) is water.
 The county is bordered on the west by the Apalachicola River.